kubenow/KubeNow/CONTRIBUTING.md

 6. Push the stable branch `git push`
 7. Make sure that CI passes for the last push

+**Note:** Regarding step 6, it is important to keep in mind that based on your local `push.default` behaviour, other commits from other branches may be pushed as well.
+Therefore local customised tweakings may be necessary.

+Last but not least, even when pushing only the stable branch GitHub will still ask you whether a PR needs to be created.
+Given the scenario, such PR should not be necessary, thus the GitHub message can be ignored.

 ## Support Channels

 Whether you are a user or contributor, official support channels include: